ROLE & DUTIES OF BOARD MEMBERS

 Involvement with the Board of the Chamber is an excellent way to gain experience and demonstrate commitment to the business community and to Cranbrook.

-The Board is strongest and most effective what the following core competencies are represented on the Board, with each director contributing their unique combination of knowledge, experience, and skills.
+The Board is strongest and most effective when the following core competencies are represented on the Board, with each director contributing their unique combination of knowledge, experience, and skills.

 - When nominated, and during their term on the Board, Directors much be either an Individual Member in standing or the Business Member Representative appointed by a Business Member, which in is good standing.